 9. Black and White Photography: A Basic Manual

-It is the most popular book on Black and White Photography.
+It is the most popular book on black and white photography book out there.
 It is from the famous professional photographer Henry Horenstein.
 If you are into film photography, you will love this book.

 10. Creative Black and White (2nd Edition)